jluebeck/jluebeck.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm recently-minted bioinformatics PhD working with Professor Vineet Bafna at UC San Diego.
+I'm a recently-minted bioinformatics PhD working with Vineet Bafna at UC San Diego.
 We study genomic focal amplifications and develop methods to detect and reconstruct them using a variety of different technologies.
 Specifically, I study circular extrachromosomal DNA and breakage-fusion-bridges to understand their structures and the consequences of these amplifications in cancer.

 ### Some stuff I work on
 The following tools are available on [Github](https://github.com/jluebeck).